 There are tons of wineries, breweries, cideries, and distilleries tucked away in the mountains of Virginia.
 Sample some impressive beverages when you add one of these scenic drink destinations to your travel itinerary.

-The grapes used in wine production at Mountainrose Vineyards are grown in the mountains, lending to delicious, subtle aromas apparent in every glass of wine.
-But if you think the wines are impressive at Mountainrose, just wait until you step outside and take in the picturesque views of the surrounding mountains.
+- MountainRose Vineyards in Wise: The grapes used in wine production at Mountainrose Vineyards are grown in the mountains, lending to delicious, subtle aromas apparent in every glass of wine.

-The roots of distilling in America go deep in the Appalachias, so of course you will still find some of the best distilleries in the country in Virginia’s mountains.
-Davis Valley Distillery produces several corn whiskey moonshines (in wonderfully classic flavors like Apple, Peach, and Cherry Pie) and a traditional grain vodka.
-Currently, they are working on new whiskey and bourbon products, as well.
+- Davis Valley Winery & Distillery in Rural Retreat: Davis Valley Distillery produces several corn whiskey moonshines (in wonderfully classic flavors like Apple, Peach, and Cherry Pie) and a traditional grain vodka.

 The cool air and rich soil of the Virginia mountains results in outstanding fresh produce.
 These farms and orchards let you interact with farm animals or pick your own selection of apples, peaches, and more.

-Pick your own apples from the trees or purchase them already picked by farmhands at Graves’ Mountain Orchard.
+- Graves’ Mountain Farm & Lodges in Syria: Pick your own apples from the trees or purchase them already picked by farmhands at Graves’ Mountain Farm.
 They also sell fresh-pressed cider and apple butter made from their fruits.
 In the fall, pumpkins and gourds are available.

-You probably won’t have too many chances in your lifetime to pet an alpaca, but Seven Springs Alpaca Farm offers the opportunity to learn about them as you stroke their soft fleece coat.
+- 7 Springs Alpaca Farm in Lebanon: You probably won’t have too many chances in your lifetime to pet an alpaca, but 7 Springs Alpaca Farm offers the opportunity to learn about them as you stroke their soft fleece coat.

-Nothing is better than a perfectly ripe peach picked straight off the tree, and you can do just that at Chiles Peach Orchard.
+- Chiles Peach Orchard in Crozet: Nothing is better than a perfectly ripe peach picked straight off the tree, and you can do just that at Chiles Peach Orchard.
 Additionally, they have pick-your-own strawberries, apples, and pumpkins seasonally grown on the farm.
-If you don’t want to pick it yourself, head into their market to buy it fresh, along with local vegetables, jams, foods, crafts, and more.
-The ice cream shop and bakery inside the market serves up some delicious treats for those with a sweet tooth.

 From simple cabins to sprawling luxury resorts, Virginia’s mountains offer lodging for every visitors.